Oct. 2006

 Learning the Fundamentals of Wood Carving at Calvo Wood Carving School

-The most fundamental principle of design is contrast, where straight lines are complimented with curve lines.
-This is not a new idea, just take note of what is around you because all design, in essence, comes from nature.
+The most important fundamental principle of design is contrast, where straight lines are complimented with curve lines.
 We live in a world of contrasts where opposites meet.
 Night-day, land-ocean, rough-smooth, men-women, and near-far are all a part of the environment around us.
 Why is this important?
 It is because this contrast in our environment is what evokes feeling in us.
 We respond to it like we respond to the beauty in a face.
 Working with woodcarving in this same way brings out the idea of contrast in your work and thus evokes a response in the observer.
 Have you ever gone to a museum where the simplest of objects strikes a cord of beauty in you.
 Why?
 Because they were carefully designed with the elements of contrast in mind.

 We will explore the types of wood best for woodcarving and the important steps in designing your ideas.
 We will look closely at sharpening, a critical aspect of a good woodcarving tool.
 We will explore how to handle the woodcarving tools and move through the different stages of carving, from roughing out to delicate detailing.
 You don't need to be a physical giant to handle carving tools: it is all in the technique.
 This is a hands-on class where you can learn, at your own pace, skills that will enhance your carving ability for years of success and enjoyment.
 My woodcarving classes and workshops will shift you from the feeling that you are approaching woodcarving with no clear direction or reference points, to the knowledge that you are beginning to acquire the skills and control akin to a professional woodcarver.